opencv/opencv/modules/gpu/doc/data_structures.rst

 ------------------
 .. ocv:class:: gpu::PtrElemStrp\_

-This structure is similar to
+Structure similar to
-:ocv:class:`DevMem2D_` but contains only pointer and row step in elements.
+:ocv:class:`DevMem2D_` but containing only a pointer and a row step in elements.
 Width and height fields are excluded due to performance reasons.
 This class can only be constructed if ``sizeof(T)`` is a multiple of 256.
 The structure is intended for internal use or for users who write device code.
 ::

     template<typename T> struct PtrElemStep_ : public PtrStep_<T>